nickleefly/level-todo/README.md

-# level-todo
+# level-todo [ ![Codeship Status fora

 A todo list using leveldb

 # example

-To add a new list,
+To add a new list

 ```
 level-todo add "this is a name" "this is a value"